 The Robinson Planetarium serves the Adrian community in several ways.

 First, the planetarium is used for teaching Astronomy courses taught at Adrian College.
 Second, entertaining and educational programs are presented in the planetarium throughout the academic year.
 These shows are free and open to the public.
-See below for a current schedule of events.
-Finally, special shows for school groups (K-12) can be arranged by contacting Mr. Mark Fairclough 517-265-5161 x4788 or email@example.com
+Finally, special shows for school groups (K-12) can be arranged by emailing email@example.com.

 The Robinson Planetarium is located on the Adrian College campus in Peelle Hall.
 Peelle Hall is at the corner of Charles and Williams streets; the entrance to the planetarium is on Williams St. (MAP).

 The Robinson Planetarium, built in 1966, features a 30 foot dome and a Spitz A-3-P star projector.
 The planetarium is named after Herbert Robinson a distinguished industrialist, who provided funds for the construction of the facility.
 In 2012, renovations funded with generous gifts from the Maurice and Dorothy Stubnitz Foundation gave the planetarium a bold new look and Fulldome capabilities.